f-o-a-m/kepler/hs-abci-examples/nameservice/README.md

 ## Environment Variables
 - LOG_SEVERITY (defaults to **info**) : minimum log severtiy level {debug, info, notice, warning, error, critical, alert, emergency}
 - LOG_VERBOSITY (defaults to **0**) : for each loggable data point, the level of information actually logged {0, 1, 2, 3}
-- ES_HOST (optional) : hostname of the elasticsearch instance for logging
-- ES_PORT (optional) : port number of elasticsearch instance for logging
-- STATS_PORT (optional) : port to run the prometheus metrics server.

 **NOTE** If you do not provide both of the elasticsearch variables, the logger will default to logging to the console.